WebOfWorlds/WoWAPI/README.md

 # Foundation

 The [Metaverse Standards Forum](https://metaverse-standards.org) plays a central role in coordinating efforts around Metaverse standards, enabling the integration of requirements from SDOs, companies, and end users.
-The [Core Introduction](https://metaverse-standards.org/#slides) contains the following statement on the first slide, which has not changed in recent years:
+The [MSF Core Introduction](https://metaverse-standards.org/#slides) contains the following statement on the first slide, which has not changed in recent years:

 > The metaverse combines the **connectivity of the Web** with the **immersiveness** of **spatial computing**